John Glavin (academic)

 John Glavin (born 1943) is an American academic and Professor of English at Georgetown University.
 A Victorianist, he specialized in the works of Charles Dickens, and later in his career developed an academic interest in literary adaptations for film and television.
 As a result of his research interests, his courses include an emphasis on techniques in screenwriting.
-He has been a member of the Georgetown faculty since 1967, and also directs the Georgetown Office of Fellowships, Awards, and Research.
+He has been a member of the Georgetown faculty since 1967, and also directed the Georgetown Office of Fellowships, Awards, and Research.

 Glavin's approach to literature and teaching methodology has been cited as an influence by several students who have pursued careers as writers, mostly in the film industry.

 Education

 Glavin has spent the vast majority of his life and academic career affiliated with Georgetown University in Washington, D.C.
 He graduated with a BA in English in 1964 before attending Bryn Mawr College in Bryn Mawr, Pennsylvania, where he completed an MA and PhD.
 In 1967, returned to his alma mater to join the faculty of the College of Arts & Sciences in the English department.